datanav/docs/data-modelling.rst

     }
   }

 In this case we need to make sure that we do not overwrite existing "StreetAddress" values with potential null-values (altough we should be able to trust the master data from the CRM system, mistakes do occur).
 We do not have to perform the same check for the properties from our golden records since in this case the hr-person data is part of the coalesce in the global-person pipe.
 Note that even though several of these properties is already the same in both the HR system and the CRM system, they do not have to be.
-The first time this integration runs there might be some unnecessary updates, but Sesam's built-in :ref:`change tracking <concepts-change-tracking>` will make sure only future changes will be passed through to the target system.
+The first time this integration runs there might be some unnecessary updates, but Sesam's built-in :ref:`change tracking <change-tracking>` will make sure only future changes will be passed through to the target system.

 The result from the address-hr pipe with the input from the global-person example with crm-person:100 look like: